ARMv8 Shellcodes from 'A' to 'Z': Experimental results

 \subsection{Apple iPhone}

-In this work we focused on the Apple iPhone\,6 running iOS\,8.
-Most iOS\,8 applications are developed in the memory-unsafe Objective-C language, and recent research seems to indicate the pervasiveness of vulnerabilities \cite{xing2015unauthorized} \cite{PhrackObjC}, all the more so since a unicode exploit on CoreText\footnote{Also know as the 'effective power' SMS exploit} working on early iOS\,8 has been released, which consists in a corruption of a pointer being then dereferenced.
+Finally we focused on the Apple iPhone\,6 running iOS\,8.
+Most iOS\,8 applications are developed in the memory-unsafe Objective-C language, and recent research seems to indicate the pervasiveness of vulnerabilities \cite{xing2015unauthorized, PhrackObjC}, all the more since a unicode exploit on CoreText\footnote{Also know as the 'effective power' SMS exploit} working on early iOS\,8 has been released, which consists in a corruption of a pointer being then dereferenced.

 We build an iPhone application to test our approach.
 For the sake of credibility, we shaped our scenario on existing applications that are currently available on the Apple Store.
 Thus, although we made the application vulnerable on purpose, we stress that such a vulnerability could realistically be found in the wild.